 A typical food parcel contains a minimum of three days of nutritionally balanced, non-perishable, tinned and dried foods that have been donated by the local community.
 A typical food parcel includes: breakfast cereal, soup, pasta, rice, pasta sauce, baked beans, tinned meat, tinned vegetables, instant mash, UHT milk, tea, coffee, fruit juice, tinned dessert and biscuits.

 Can the parcel be adapted to special dietary requirements?

 Our foodbank can usually adapt your food parcel to suit your dietary needs.
 Just let the volunteers know when you arrive with your voucher.
 We can provide specific parcels for a range of needs including people with diabetes, gluten intolerance, vegetarians and halal.
 We will also endeavour to adapt your parcel to accommodate any food allergies you indicate.

 I have a baby, can you help with supplies of nappies and baby food?

 Our foodbank occasionally has a small stock of nappies etc., which we can add to your parcel.
-If we aren’t able to help we suggest you contact Salford Baby Bank https://salfordbabybank.co.uk/, or Visit from the Stork on 07724 296736.
-We will also signpost you to local provision of further support where possible.
+If we aren’t able to help we can refer you to other local charities including Salford Baby Bank (salfordbabybank.co.uk), or Visit from the Stork (visitfromthestork.co.uk)

 What if I can’t get to the foodbank centre?

 If you have mobility needs or are unwell, please discuss this with the agency that refers you.
 They may be able to collect the food parcel on your behalf.
-A friend or neighbour may also able to collect for you.
+A friend, neighbour or family member may also able to collect for you.